jmelcr/jmelcr.github.io/_posts/2021-08-05-czexpats-blog-adela.md

 as qualities that are more typical for women than for men.

-It takes a great strength to walk your own path to the place, where you heart takes you.
+It takes a great strength to walk your own path to the place, where your heart takes you.
 Definitely nothing for someone weak.